ewjay/fapiwiki/FAPI_Meeting_Notes_2021-11-10_Atlantic.rst

 Reading Materials will be sent by Dave - target Close of Business Day today.

+Share general summary of FAPI and then converging points with FAPI 2.0

+BG redirect approach is not complete, would be ideal to replace with FAPI

 GSMA (Gail)
 ---------------------
 * OIDF/GSMA Workshop is being planned towards the end of November to give them overview of OIDF projects.